lentin26/Student-Prescription-Tree/README.md

 # Student Prescription Tree

-This project reproduces the paper "Model Distillation for Interpretable Prsonalized Pricing".
+This project reproduces the paper "Model Distillation for Interpretable Personalized Pricing".

 # Citation and the Original Paper